Chuset21/Labyrinth-Maker/README.md

 - [x] Represent board in code
 - [x] Print board to screen in a readable format
 - [x] Devise algorithm to create a board with barriers
-- [ ] Create app or website to show board
+- [x] Create app or website to show board
-- [ ] Add functionality to website to create new board
+- [x] Add functionality to website to create new board

+### Development

+The app was developed [here](https://github.com/Chuset21/Labyrinth-Maker-Flutter).

+### Releases

+- A website form of the app is released [here](https://chuset21.github.io/Labyrinth-Maker-Web/).